SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/in-depth.md

 </SuperOffice>
 ```

-Now that NetServer configuration is complete, let's dig a little deeper and learn more about submitting actual requests and authentication.
+Now that the NetServer configuration is complete, let's dig a little deeper and learn more about submitting actual requests and authentication.

 ## Hello WebAPI